-Registration for PaddleALL is now open!
+Registration for PaddleALL (coming in spring)

 Welcome to Abenaki Aquatic Club and our PaddleALL Program!
 We are so excited to have you join us on Bell Lake this summer and can’t wait to share some smiles with you.
 In 2020, Abenaki celebrated 50 years of paddling and fun.
 With our new PaddleALL program, we can finally share our sport with even more members in our community and give them the chance to paddle!
 ANY BOAT, ANY BODY.